aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/08-submit-mnp-job.md

 #### Check the NCCL runs on Single Node and Multiple Nodes

 - Exec into the Master Node using docker exec.
-You will be in the /workspace folder which has all the scripts installed during the container build process
+The /workspace folder has all the scripts installed during the container build process
 ```bash
 [ec2-user@ip-10-0-140-196 ~]$ docker exec -it aac /bin/bash
 root@ip-10-0-139-244:/workspace# ls -lrt